Komodo/komodo-website/src/pages/blog/2014-06/working-with-nodejs-through-vagrant-puppet-virtualbox.html.md

 ### Puppet

 Using [Puppet] to install packages made my life pretty easy.
-[Puppet] has a great resource in Puppet-Labs.
-For the most part, you can find a branch of each project on github.
-I added them as sub-modules to the Komodo-Website repository to keep things manageable.
+[Puppet] has a great resource in the Puppet-Labs open source community.
+It not only has [documentation][puppet-docs] but also the [puppet forge][puppet-forge] where you can find and download [Puppet] modules for almost any task.
+You can usually find a branch of each project on github too.
+I added the pupper modules I needed as sub-modules to the Komodo-Website repository to keep things manageable.

 ## Work Flow